krish0706/digital-compass/Readme.md

 ## Display Driver
-It is based on a frame buffer, where changes for the new frame are made onto a virtual frame present in memory, and after that the entire display is update with this new virtual frame.
+It is based on a frame buffer, where changes for the new frame are made onto a virtual frame present in memory, and after that the entire display is updated with this new virtual frame.
 The implementation is simpler than manually keeping track of where elements have been rendered on the screen and where do they need to be erased from.

 Images of the Display in Action: